-Once you’ve tested and identified all of the problems, prioritize, fix and the re-test.
-Fix again and then, instead of having tools to re-validate, have family and friends test the site to get the user’s angle on your site.
+Once you’ve tested and identified all the problems, prioritize, fix and then re-test.
+Fix again and then, instead of using tools to re-validate, have family and friends test the site to get the user’s angle on your site.

-If you follow all the above recommendations on designing your blog, you will naturally improve your search rankings.
-How much by?
-Well, that depends… You need to make changes and then measure the impact those changes made.
+If you follow all of the above recommendations on designing your blog, you will naturally improve your search rankings.
+By how much?
+Well, that depends.
+You need to make changes and then measure the impact of those changes.

-And as a rule of thumb, any time you feel like SEO practices will interfere with a user experience, run an A/B test to determine the truth.
+As a rule of thumb, any time you feel like SEO practices will interfere with user experience, run an A/B test to determine the truth.

 What other design elements for a blog will help your search engine optimization?